President. Alderman Bryan Toye

 Other people had a view as well

 The incumbents, thought that Christine Cohen was unlikely to stand.
-She did.
+She did and won.

 Long debate re the closing times of the Election – officially 8.00pm